rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 :::note[RPC Configuration]

-On Tenderly, there are two RPC configurations: Public RPC and Admin RPC.
+On Tenderly, there are two RPC configurations: **Public RPC** and **Admin RPC**.
-The Public RPC allows standard RCP interactions with the blockchain, such as deploying contracts and interacting with smart contracts.
+- The Public RPC allows standard RCP interactions with the blockchain, such as deploying contracts and interacting with smart contracts.
-The Admin RPC enables you to modify the Testnet network state, including account balances, block numbers, and storage, to support your development requirements.
+- The Admin RPC enables you to modify the Testnet network state, including account balances, block numbers, and storage, to support your development requirements.

 :::

 ![Rootstock - Tenderly Dashboard](/img/resources/tenderly/03-tenderly-rpc-setup.png)

-## Integrate Project
+## Integrate a Project

 On the left menu, select Integrate to learn how to add the TestNet you just created to your project.
 Examples are available for Hardhat, Foundry, and other frameworks.
 In addition to setup examples,